janetmalzahn/statamerge/README.md

 Statamerge is particularly useful for those learning R with a background in Stata.
-However, Stata’s merges have plenty of useful features for those frequently working with merged datasets: 1. `statamerge` checks for uniqueness to ensure the dataset matches expectations.
+However, Stata’s merges have plenty of useful features for those frequently working with merged datasets:

+1.  `statamerge` checks for uniqueness to ensure the dataset matches expectations.
 A 1:1 merge checks for uniqueness in each dataset to ensure that each observation in the master can will only be matched to a (maximum) of one observation in using.
 A 1:m or m:1 checks for uniqueness in either the master (m:1) or the using (1:m) datasets.
     This ensures that the merged dataset will have no more observations than the non-unique dataset.

 2.  `statamerge` includes a code for whether an observation was matched, unmatched from the master dataset, or unmatched from the using.
 With current dplyr merges, there is no simple way to distinguish items that were matched from items that were not, or which dataset unamtched observations came from. `statamerge` outputs a dataset with a merge code that is 1 if the observation was unmatched from the master, 2 if the observation was unmatched from using, or 3 if the observation was merged.

+3.  `statamerge` coalesces variables that share the same name in master and using into one dataset.
+Instead of creating two separate variables with a suffix indicating which dataset the observations came from, it combines one into one column.

 ## Example